Yttrium-90 DOTA-TOC Intra-arterial (IA) Peptide Receptor Radionuclide Therapy (PRRT) for Neuroendocrine Tumor

 The 90Y-DOTA-TOC dose will be administered over thirty minutes via the hepatic arterial catheter in an outpatient setting.

-Ten patients also enrolled in the correlative sub-study will receive 68Ga-DOTA-TOC concurrent with the therapeutic dose and 90 minutes after treatment, these patients will be imaged 90 minutes after treatment using a PET/CT and the following day using PET/MRI.
+Ten patients also enrolled in the correlative sub-study will receive 68Ga-DOTA-TOC concurrent with the therapeutic dose and 90 minutes after treatment, these patients will be imaged 90 minutes after treatment using a Positron Emission Tomography (PET) combined with Computerized tomography (CT) (PET/CT) and the following day using ositron Emission Tomography (PET) combined with magnetic resonance imaging (MRI) (PET/MR).

 All study participants will be followed up on protocol for six months for evaluation of toxicity and response to treatment.

-Neuroendocrine Tumor neuroendocrine tumor (NET) Peptide Receptor Radionuclide Therapy (PRRT) somatostatin receptor (SSTR) Edotreotide Octreotide
+Neuroendocrine Tumor neuroendocrine tumor (NET) Peptide Receptor Radionuclide Therapy (PRRT) somatostatin receptor (SSTR) Neuroendocrine Tumors Octreotide Edotreotide 90Y-DOTA-TOC 68Ga-DOTA-TOC Sub-study: 90Y and 68Ga-DOTA-TOC

 You can join if…